Mathematical Visualizations

 Do note that Trachenko explicitly tells that velocity of sound (pressure) in condensed matter does not depend on

-See also the formula for the frequency of an Cesium atomic clock in Uzan (2003), Eq.
+See also the formula for the frequency of a Cesium atomic clock in Uzan (2003), Eq.
 81,

 which is directly proportional to